kndndrj/pocker/server/README.md

 ### Volumes
 ###### Certificates
-The first thing you must provide yourself as a volume is SSL certificates. you have one of 2 options:
-- `/letsencrypt` - traefik cert directory - mount the same directory that traefik uses to store letsencrypt certifcates here.
+Pocker expects certs in the same location and same location that certbot provides:
-- `/etc/letsencrypt` - "normal" letsencrypt directory - mount this directory if you are using certbot (or similar) to provide certs with on the host.
+- `/etc/letsencrypt/live` - letsencrypt directory - mount this directory if you are using certbot (or similar) to provide certs with on the host.

 ###### Mail
 - `/var/mail` - mount this if you want persistent mail (you probably do)